qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/stickandgum/readme.md

 # Glorious GMMK Pro / ANSI - Enhanced Keyboard

 Tried to incorporate full featured GMMK Pro keyboard functionality without adding unnecessary features.
 Included Scroll Lock and Caps LEDs.
-NKRO is on by default.
+NKRO can be toggled (Fn + N).
 SHIFT and Ctrl keys for scrolling with the rotary, Added Fn-keys for Screen Brightness, NKRO, PowerOff, Suspend, App Shortcuts, and RGB Toggle/Modifications
 Trimmed down the amazing 41 currently built-in RGB effects down to about 13 or so reasonable effects that feel are just enough for your entertainment without being too excessive.